-11.8 Anti-Social Behaviour Orders (ASBO's)

-An Antisocial Behaviour Order (ASBO) is a
+11.7 Antisocial Behaviour Orders (ASBO)

-"Civil orders to protect the public from behaviour that causes or is likely to cause harassment, alarm or distress.
-An order contains conditions prohibiting an individual from carrying out specific anti-social acts or (for example) from entering defined areas."
+An Antisocial Behaviour Order (ASBO) is a "Civil orders to protect the public from behaviour that causes or is likely to cause harassment, alarm or distress.
+An order contains conditions prohibiting an individual from carrying out specific antisocial acts or (for example) from entering defined areas."

 An ASBO will only be applied for after full consultation with the Police and the local authority.
-The Criminal Justice (Scotland) Act 2003 gave Registered Social Landlords, as well as a Local Authority, in conjunction with the Police; the power to apply to the courts for an Anti-Social Behaviour Order (ASBO) for individuals aged over 16.
-The Anti-Social Behaviour Act 2004 replaces this legislation and extends the use of ASBO to those between the age of 12 and 16.
+The Criminal Justice (Scotland) Act 2003 gave Registered Social Landlords, as well as a Local Authority, in conjunction with the Police; the power to apply to the courts for an Antisocial Behaviour Order (ASBO) for individuals aged over 16.
+The Antisocial Behaviour Act 2004 replaces this legislation and extends the use of ASBO to those between the age of 12 and 16.